Charmaine was born in London to Jamaican parents.

-Charmaine lives and works in London.
+Charmaine is an independent artist who lives and works in London.

 Charmaine Watkiss, black british artist